Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-SetpermissionstoRead/index.en.md

 ![Http call](list0.png)

-### Step 3 - API call 2 - Get the Group ID from all the groups on Sharepoint
+### Step 3 - API call 2 - Get the Group ID from all the groups on SharePoint

 Method: Get